Kwpolska/chriswarrick.com/polish/_posts/2010-12-27-jekyll-for-dummies.markdown

 ---
-layout: post
+layout: plpost
-title: Jekyll for Dummies
+title: Jekyll dla Bystrzaków
-category: jekyll
+category: polish
 ---
 **This post is an introduction to Jekyll, an awesome, <q>simple, blog aware, static site generator</q>.
 It&#8217;s a how-to helping you in setting up Jekyll.**